 Fungal Biology Research

-Through it's Fungal Biology Research division, the BMS is dedicated to the promotion of fungal biology, as it is pursued at Universities and Research Institutions, creating a community of academic, industrial and other professional fungal biology researchers.
+Co-ordinated by the Fungal Biology Research Committee (FBR Committee), the BMS promotes and supports fungal biology research, creating a community of academic, industrial and other professional fungal biology researchers.

-- BMS Members may have research interests spanning the breadth of fungal biology, including: cell biology, biochemistry and physiology; genomics, genetics and molecular biology; pathogenesis and disease control; evolution and systematics; environment and ecology; mutualistic relationships; systems biology; biotechnology.
+BMS Members have research interests spanning the breadth of fungal biology, including: cell biology, biochemistry and physiology; genomics, genetics and molecular biology; pathogenesis and disease control; evolution; environment and ecology; mutualistic relationships; systems biology; biotechnology.

-- The BMS produces scientific journals of international research - Fungal Biology, Fungal Biology Reviews and Fungal Ecology - and offers grants to support PhD students, postdocs and Principal Investigators.
+The BMS has a number of scientific journals - Fungal Biology, Fungal Biology Reviews, Fungal Ecology and Fungal Interactions - and offers grants to support PhD students, postdocs and Principal Investigators.

-- The FBR Committee also makes nominations to BMS Council for awards.
-The Berkeley Award is given for an outstanding original contribution to mycology, and the Webster Award recognises outstanding contributions to fungal research.
+The FBR Committee makes nominations to BMS Council for awards: the Berkeley Award is given to Early Career Researchers who have made an outstanding original scientific contribution to mycology, and the John Webster Award is given in recognition of an outstanding and extended career in fungal biology research.